rawify/GPS.js/README.md

 - alt: Altitude
 - satsActive: Array of active satellites
 - speed: Speed over ground in km/h
-- track: Track in degrees
+- heading: Track angle in degrees
 - satsVisible: Array of all visible satellites
+- lastFix: Timestamp of last fix

 Adding new protocols is a matter of minutes.
 If you need a protocol which isn't implemented, I'm happy to see a pull request or a new ticket.